 If students do not meet the criteria listed above, they are required to complete an internship at another location in order to graduate.

-For more information on the internship experience, please contact the FLP Internship Coordinator, Mr. Chris Worthington.
+For more information on the internship experience, please contact the FLP Internship Coordinator, Ms. Madison Schoenfish.

-After graduation, students have found employment in a wide variety of positions and locations, such as
+After graduation, students have found employment in a wide variety of positions, such as:

 - probation and parole